markslorach/pomodoro/README.md

 This will generate a `.app` bundle in the `src-tauri/target/release/bundle/macos/` directory.

-After building, a window will appear allowing you to install the app directly into your Applications folder.
+After building, a window will open allowing you to install the app directly into your Applications folder.

 ## Embedding in Notion

-You can embed the Pomodoro timer directly into your Notion pages using the public instance -
+You can embed the Pomodoro timer directly into your Notion pages using the following URL -

 **Embed URL:** [https://pomodoro.markslorach.com/](https://pomodoro.markslorach.com/)